Leadership

 With over 15 years of experience in marketing, Paulina is a driven and self-directed Creative Thinker that has focused her career on delivering solutions for multicultural communities, as well as helping clients connect with audiences in relevant and meaningful ways.

-She attended the University of Texas at Austin and has a Bachelor of Science in Advertising, with a concentration in the Creative Sequence and a minor in Business.
-Paulina's leadership skills have stemmed from various roles, including: Creative Director, Bilingual Marketing Consultant, Digital Strategist and Design Thinking Coach.
-As Executive Director for The New Philanthropists, she leads all efforts in making Austin nonprofit boards more diverse and inclusive.
+Paulina attended the University of Texas at Austin and her leadership skills stem from various roles, including: Creative Director, Bilingual Marketing Consultant, Digital Strategist and Design Thinking Coach.
+As Executive Director of The New Philanthropists, she leads all efforts in making nonprofit boards more diverse and inclusive.
 She is passionate about elevating the discussion on diversity, equity and inclusion among leadership circles and in helping add more seats at tables where representation is crucial.
 Paulina is a Leadership Activist who also has served as a CASA of Travis County advocate for over 4 years, is a scholar at life and passionate about mentoring and philanthropy.

 Show more +